dagnelies/skytroops/DeveloperGuide.md

 * the formation (five in a diagonal line)
 * the origin (from the top left corner)

-Each time, the countdown of the wave will be decreased, until it reaches <= 0, which releases the enemies.
+Each time, the countdown of the wave will be decreased, until it reaches <# 0, which releases the enemies.
 When ennemies are released, the method `onSpawn(ships)` is called.

 Within a level, waves are declared based on delays between each other, so that updating/popping the first one is enough.

-= Enemies =

-= Player Ship =

-The player ship